jackiechanmakes/jackiechanmakes.github.io/_posts/2025-01-15-beginning-georgia-tech.md

 ---
 layout: post
-title: "Georgia Tech Lesson #1 - Filter Information Fast"
+title: "Georgia Tech Lesson #1"
 author: "Jackie Chan"
+excerpt_separator: <!--more-->
 tags: gatech
 ---

+# What I learned: The importance of managing information overload<!--more-->

-I received my acceptance letter in Fall 2024 for Georgia Tech's Online Master of Science in Computer Science (OMSCS) program with a start date of Spring 2025.
-In addition to a number of theoretical math and programming CS courses at Caltech, I intentionally prepped for my Master's program by taking [Computer Organization and Assembly Programming](https://www.westvalley.edu/catalog/courses/computer-science/cist039.html), [Data Structures using Advanced C++](https://www.westvalley.edu/catalog/courses/computer-science/cist004b.html), [Discrete Mathematics](https://www.westvalley.edu/catalog/courses/mathematics/math019.html), [Operating System Concepts](https://www.deanza.edu/cis/courses.html), and [Python Concepts and Methodologies](https://www.westvalley.edu/catalog/courses/computer-science/cist005a.html).
-With months leading to the start date, I also spent time reading up on other students' experiences and discussing with industry colleagues a course plan that would optimize my learnings for professional work.
+I received my acceptance letter in Fall 2024 for [Georgia Tech's Online Master of Science in Computer Science (OMSCS)](https://catalog.gatech.edu/programs/computer-science-ms/#requirementstext) program with a start date of Spring 2025.
+To prepare, I took several courses such as Computer Organization and Assembly Programming, Data Structures using Advanced C++, Discrete Mathematics, Operating System Concepts, and Python Concepts and Methodologies.
+I also spent time reading about other students' experiences and discussing course plans with industry colleagues to optimize my learning for professional growth.

 # First Impressions
-Given my preparation, I thought I knew what to expect, but you just don't know until you're in it.
-After the new student onboarding course in which everyone got to meet each other, there's no other word to describe the amount of information that poured in but "overwhelming."
-Alongside multiple lengthly emails that came from Georgia Tech which included a 40 page single spaced orientation documenation, I had students reaching out to connect on Slack, Discord, native text chats, WhatsApp, Ed Discussion, Georgia Tech email address, and my personal email address.
-A lot of them were group chats but there were just as many one-to-one chats as well.
-I wanted to immerse myself in the program experience by connecting with everyone, but I once turned away from my phone for 5 minutes and I had missed 360 messages!
-I was on my devices trying to keep up, but I knew it wasn't sustainable.
-I was going to burn out from screen time before any teachings would even take place.
+Despite my preparation, I was not ready for the sheer volume of information I would encounter once the program began.
+After the new student onboarding session, I was flooded with communications: multiple lengthy emails from Georgia Tech (including a 40-page, single-spaced orientation document) and messages from fellow students across platforms like Slack, Discord, WhatsApp, Ed Discussion, and email.
+Despite my best efforts to stay on top of the constant stream of notifications, I knew it was unsustainable when I returned to find 360 unread messages after a 5-minute break.

 # Lesson Learned
-After mulling over it for a while, I implemented guidelines that gave me greater mental badwidth, allowing me to focus on my program goals while still connecting with fellow students.
+After taking some time to reflect, I developed several strategies to help me process information in such a way that I could maintain focus on what truly matters.

+1. Prioritize information sources
-1. I'll read every official email that comes my way from Georgia Tech but I don't have to read every message in group chats.
-To make sure I didn't miss out on someeone reaching out to me, I put notifications on only for direct messages to me or when they specifically call me out on the group chats.
+   - I made it a priority to read all official emails from Georgia Tech, but I allowed myself to disengage from less critical messages in group chats.
+To ensure I didn’t miss essential content — especially on platforms like Ed Discussion, where course-related discussions take place — I adjusted my notification settings to alert me only for direct messages or when I was specifically mentioned in group chats.
+2. Compartmentalize digital spaces
-2. I only read OMSCS-related messages when I'm at my computer, not my phone.
-This allowed me to have breaks that resulted in me being able to pay even more attention when I immersed myself back to OMSCS.
+   - I reserved OMSCS-related messages for when I was at my computer rather than checking them on my phone.
+This approach allowed me to disconnect and minimize context-switching, helping me to engage more effectively when I returned to my OMSCS work.

-All of this boils down to practicing the ability to filter information given to me fast.
-I also learned how important it was to not constantly be on all the time.
-I won't be able to give it my best effort if I'm fatigued so rests are important.
-Figuring this out immensely helped when my course started and then thousands of messages were coming in as students worked on the assignment.
-It didn't just help to focus on what was important - me working on the assignment - but it also helped when I could dwindle down the important parts as I learned new technology in a new tool's documentation.

-We're in a much better place now and I'm excited to see what else I learn from the program!
+3. Limit Distractions
+   - I established dedicated hours for focused work as the temptation to check messages from course TAs and peers was significant.
+This structure helped me maintain productivity while still engage with the program community during set times.

+By implementing these strategies, I created a system that allows me to efficiently extract key details from large amounts of information, encouraging moments of rest to have the energy needed for foused work.
+Since adopting these practices, I've found that I can sustain longer periods of focus and engage more deeply with the content, all while continuing to network with my peers.
+My interactions with them have become more meaningful as well because my communication with them are more deliberate.
+This was such an important first lesson and I’m excited to see what else I learn throughout this program!